 Learn how to make your very own sourdough starter with this easy and beginner friendly sourdough starter recipe.
 You’ll be making delicious, artisan, sourdough bread (and lots of other recipes) in no time!

 I’m no sourdough baking expert.
-I don’t spend my days perfecting artisan, sourdough loafs and feeding my starter perfect ratios on the daily.
+I don’t spend my days perfecting artisan, sourdough loafs and feeding my starter perfect ratios of flour and water.
 I’m probably just like you!

 I decided one day that I wanted to jump in to the world of sourdough (because its so old-fashioned amiright?!)
 So through some trial and error I made my starter and have worked hard to keep it alive ever since.
 I make sourdough pancakes on the weekends, and a sourdough loaf for friends and family here and there.